ff6347/doing-papercraft/docs/workflows.md

 ### Workflow dxf2papercraft

 This is the hackers way to do that. dxf2papercraft is a command line tool that converts 3D models to 2D plans.
 We managed to run it in a vagrant box.
-A sample how to run it is provided.
+A sample how to run it is provided [here](https://github.com/FH-Potsdam/doing-papercraft/tree/master/bin/DXF2papercraft-vagrant).

 - Blender (modeling) ⇒  AutoCAD 3D (dxf)
 - dxf2papercraft ⇒ Export 2D DXF